 When you are drafting a proof of funds letter, it must include the following:

-- The bank’s name and address
+- The financial institution's name (your bank's name) and address

 - An official bank statement

 - A copy of the account and the current balance